mrdaemon/exosphere/docs/source/faq.rst

 It only supports FreeBSD Binary Packages, using `pkg`.

-There are plans to add support for system updates in the future, presenting them as a synthentic package in the updates view, but this needs more work.
+There are plans to add support for system updates in the future, presenting them as a synthetic package in the updates view, but this needs more work.

 Is Windows support planned or even possible?
 ------------------------------------------------